Widths of regular and context-free languages: Introduction

 \section{Introduction}

-Computing the size of the largest antichain (set of mutually incomparable elements) is the `central' extremal problem for partially ordered sets (posets)~\cite{West1982}.
-In addition to some general theory~\cite{KLEITMAN197147}, it has attracted study for a variety of specific sets, beginning with Sperner's Theorem on subsets of $\{1,\ldots,n\}$ ordered by inclusion~\cite{sperner1928satz, canfield1978problem,peck1979maximum}, and for random posets~\cite{brightwell1992random}.
+Computing the size of the largest antichain (set of mutually incomparable elements) is the `central' problem in the extremal combinatorics of partially ordered sets (posets)~\cite{West1982}.
+In addition to some general theory~\cite{KLEITMAN197147}, it has attracted study for a variety of specific sets, beginning with Sperner's Theorem on subsets of $\{1,\ldots,n\}$ ordered by inclusion~\cite{sperner1928satz,canfield1978problem,peck1979maximum}, and for random posets~\cite{brightwell1992random}.
 The size of the largest antichain in a poset $L$ is called the \emph{width} of $L$.

-In this work we study languages (regular or context free) over finite partially ordered alphabets, with the lexicographic partial order.
+In this work we study languages (regular or context-free) over finite partially ordered alphabets, with the lexicographic partial order.
 Since such languages will in general contain infinite antichains, we study the sets $L_{=n}$ of words of length $n$, and ask how the width of $L_{=n}$ grows with $n$; we call this the \emph{antichain growth} rate of $L$.

-In addition to its theoretical interest, the motivation for this work is the study of information flow in the context of noninterference for computer security.
-This raises interesting semantic issues which will be developed in detail in future work, but a simple treatment is given in Section \ref{sec:info}, which shows how Theorems \ref{thm:dichotomy} and \ref{thm:regalg} allow for `safe' and `dangerous' information flow to be distinguished.

-In Section \ref{sec:lang} we set out basic definitions of the lexicographic order, antichains and antichain growth.
-We then develop some of the attractive theory of antichains in this poset, which will be used later.

-In Section \ref{sec:reg} we consider the case of regular languages.
-We draw heavily on and generalise the ideas of \cite{Gawrychowski2008}, which shows a dichotomy theorem for the growth rate of regular and context-free languages (equivalent to our problem in the special case of the trivial partial order in which all elements are incomparable).
-We show a dichotomy theorem between polynomial and exponential antichain growth (Theorem \ref{thm:dichotomy}), and that there is a polynomial time algorithm to distinguish the two cases (Theorem \ref{thm:regalg}).

-In Section \ref{sec:contextfree} we move to considering context free languages.
-We show a similar dichotomy theorem (Theorem \ref{thm:cfdichot}).
-However, contrary to both the regular language case and the context free language growth problem, there is no algorithm to distinguish between polynomial and exponential antichain growth (Theorem \ref{thm:undecidable}).

-In Section \ref{sec:tree}, we generalise the definition of the lexicographic order to extend to tree languages, and show that there is a trichotomy theorem between polynomial, exponential and doubly exponential antichain growth.
-This also entails as a corollary that there is a similar trichotomy for language growth rate of regular tree languages, which we believe to be an original result.
-Finally in Section \ref{sec:info} we discuss the application of Section \ref{sec:reg} to information flow.